PizzaTowerFanGD/naneINF-optimization-branch/InstalInstructions/Android_BMM_Installation.md

 4. Launch the game, some folders will now be created
 5. Now you can start adding mods in the mods folder!

-### Disclaimer
-* Keep in mind that it may take a while to load as lovely isn't being used.
+> * Keep in mind that it may take a while to load as lovely isn't being used.
-* SMODS is a requirement for naneINF to work properly.
+> * SMODS is a requirement for naneINF to work properly.

 ## Can't access android/data folder?
 *In Android 11 and below, folders can be accessed by granting access.
 Starting with Android 12, the restrictions have become stricter.*